 Qualifications held by cabinet makers

 The formal qualification held by most cabinet makers in Australia is an AQF Certificate III.
 Getting this certificate requires at least two years on the job training.
 Some experienced and well-regarded cabinet makers might not have the certificate, but may still be qualified on the basis of their length of time in the trade.

 Questions to ask your cabinet maker

-You might want to consider asking your cabinet maker or repairer these questions before or after you hire them:
+There are a range of questions you might want to consider asking your cabinet maker or repairer, before or after you hire them.

 Can they show you examples of their previous work?

 How are they proposing to charge you?
 If the work should turn out to be more complicated than first thought, who will bear the cost of this?

 What are the materials they most like to work with?
 What materials do they propose to work with on your task?